Meanings of Different Colors in Tibetan Buddhism

 Tibetan Buddhism is considered a fancy form of the traditionally simple religion, with its brightly colored extravagant art and rituals.
-All of the colors used in Tibetan art and its rituals holds specific meanings.
+All of the colors used in Tibetan art and its rituals hold specific meanings.
+Then, what are the meanings of different colors in Tibetan Buddhism.
 There are five main colors that are known as pancha-varna in Sanskrit, which means The Five Pure Lights, according to Religion Facts.
 Each color represents a state of mind, a celestial Buddha, a body part, a part of the mantra word Hum or a natural element.

 Blue is associated with purity and healing.
 Akshobhya is the Buddha of this color.
 Ears are the body part that is represented by the color blue.
 Air is the element that accompanies this color.
 It is believed, when meditating on this color, anger can be transformed into wisdom.

 White is the color of learning and knowledge in Buddhism.
 It is represented by the Buddha Vairocana.
 The eyes are associated with white.
 White is in the elemental group water.
 If meditated upon, white can cut the delusion of ignorance and turn it into the wisdom of reality.

 Red is related to life force and preservation.
 The Buddha Amitabha is depicted with a red body in Tibetan art.
 The part of the body associated with this color is the tongue.
 Fire is the natural element complementary to the color red.
 In Buddhism, meditating on the color red transforms the delusion of attachment into the wisdom of discernment.

 Green is the color of balance and harmony.
 Amoghasiddhi is the Buddha of the color green.
 The head is the body part that is associated with this color.
 Green represents nature.
 Meditate on this color to transform jealousy into the wisdom of accomplishment.